AbsaOSS/ABRiS/README.md

 ```

 ### Writing Confluent Avro binary records using Schema Registry for key and value
-As in reading example, for writing you also have to specify the naming strategy parameter to let ABRiS know if you are using value or key.
+As in the reading example, for writing you also have to specify the naming strategy parameter to let ABRiS know if you are using *value* or *key*.

 ```scala
 val commonRegistryConfig = Map(